TheSocietyOfCoders/tsoc-projects/task-set-1/README.md

 1. Fork this repository.
 2. Make a clone of the forked repository.

    *This will create a local version of this repository on your system.
 All changes that you will make wil be to this local version.
 Make sure that you add the upstream remote to this local repository.
-You will have to routinely update your repository with the upstream*
+You will have to routinely update your repository with the upstream.*

 3. Navigate to **task-set-1**, go to **submissions**, and create your directory (i.e. **your_git_username**).
 4. Add the solution files in this directory.